Conflux-Chain/CIPs/CIPs/cip-94.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Conflux platforms ([conflux-rust](https://github.com/Conflux-Chain/conflux-rust)).-->

-When the block number BN is executed, a new `ParameterControl` internal contract will be initialized the and the default parameters for PoW base reward and PoS reward interest will be stored as special storage entries KEY, NEXT_KEY.
-Besides the currently used parameter value, storage entries to store the summary of the on-going voting are also initialized for VOTING_KEY.
+When the block number BN is executed, a new `ParameterControl` internal contract will be initialized the and the default parameters for PoW base reward and PoS reward interest will be stored as special storage entries (the PoS reward interest has been kept in the storage before this CIP, and the PoW base reward will be stored under the key "pow_base_reward" in the contract `ParameterControl`).
+Besides the currently used parameter value, storage entries to store the summary of the on-going voting and the settled voting are also initialized as `CURRENT_VOTES_ENTRIES` and `SETTLED_VOTES_ENTRIES`.

 The list of parameters to vote are:

-0. PoW base block reward.
+1. PoW base block reward.
-1. PoS base reward interest rate.
+2. PoS base reward interest rate.

 And the options of each parameters are: